 Grants may be awarded for research to gain preliminary data before applying for other external funding and resources for a small project or to finalise a project.
 This is a non-exclusive list of examples.

-- Applications should normally be from post-docs or, in exceptional cases, from applicants within the final year of a PhD; the project should also be one that is distinct from that done during a PhD
+- Applicants should be Early Career members of the Society.
+The grant is not intended to provide support for a PhD project, however, in exceptional cases, the Grants Panel will consider applications from applicants within the final year of a PhD provided that the project is distinct from that done during their PhD.

 - If an applicant is not an academic or academic-related staff member, a letter of support is required by the principal investigator or clinical team leader

 - Applications submitted by members at recognised higher education research institute and/or medical institution will be considered

 - If there are extenuating circumstances, for instance a career break, please supply details

 - Early Career Members must hold a minimum of six months’ membership